Share this

 According to the FBI, more than $209 million in ransomware payments have been paid in the United States in the first three months of 2016 -- up from just $25 million for all of 2015.

-If there is a problem with a backup that hasn’t been tested, often you won’t know until it’s too late.
-A lot of ransomware will try to encrypt data on a network as well as on removable drives.
-To make sure your business stays safe, it’s important to make sure at least one copy of your backups is safe in your local environment.
+If there is a problem with a backup that hasn’t been tested, you often won’t know until it’s too late—typically in the middle of an outage, when every minute counts.
+A lot of ransomware will attempt to encrypt data on a network as well as on attached storage and removable drives, in some cases even targeting mapped backup locations.

 To learn more about these ransomware threats and how you can protect yourself, download our whitepaper on Ransomware Prevention.